 There There is already flooring critics as an unprecedented exploration of the urban indigenous community.
 Centered on the Big Oakland Powwow, the book follows a cast of characters that have all come to the Powwow for different reasons.
 From Jacquie (newly sober and seeking to reunite with her family) to Dene (who is collecting stories in light of his uncle's death) to Edwin (who is looking for his real father), each of their stories will move you in their own way.
 Click here to buy.

 'When Life Gives You Lululemons' by Lauren Weisberger (June 5; Simon & Schuster)

-The latest from The Devil Wears Prada author Lauren Weisberger features one of your favorite characters from Devil: Miranda's first assistant, Emily Charlton.
+The Devil Wears Prada author Lauren Weisberger features one of your favorite characters from Devil: Miranda's first assistant, Emily Charlton.
 Emily is now a highly successful image consultant, and she's just landed the client of a lifetime, bringing her to the simmering suburbs of Greenwich, CT.
+Click here to buy.